-The last CIP Master Plan covered fiscal years 2012 through 2017.
-Going forward, the intent is to update the CIP Master Plan every two years to continually maintain a prioritized project list.
+The last CIP Master Plan covered fiscal years 2014 through 2019.
+Going forward, the intent is to update the CIP Master Plan every two years to continually maintain a prioritized project list as circumstances and funding changes.
 External funding opportunities often require a council-approved planning document, so maintaining a current CIP Master Plan will allow the City to be prepared to apply for funding.